Define the target population

 Offering incentives can be an effective way to attract participants to your research.
 These incentives can include monetary compensation, gift cards, merch bags filled with t-shirts, cups, socks… or other rewards that you arrange with your client.

-If you are using Prolific you can follow the instructions in the dedicated chapter.
+If you are using Prolific or Useberry you can follow the instructions in the dedicated chapter.
 If you are using any other tool or method — you should add a new Productive task on Human Resources: Administration - shortlist.
 Set the task in private, list participant's email addresses in the description, and attach the versions of NDA and Consent that participants need to sign.
 Colleagues from HR will ping you as participants start signing the documents.

-Use Calendly or Google Calendar’s appointment scheduler.
+Use Google Calendar’s appointment scheduler.
 Generate a link using which your participants can select the time slots that work best for them.
 Keep in mind that our users work and live all over the world, so try to be flexible and offer options that are not in the middle of the night for your users.
 If you’re using Google appointment scheduler, make sure to set up a few reminders to be sent to participants.
 A day, an hour, and 30 minutes before might be the best combination.

 Send the invitation out!